subuta/jspm-caddy-hmr/README.md

 - Easy to start (No need to launch another file watcher process)
 - Easy to use (simple structure)

+CAUTION! jspm-caddy-hmr is only tested with jspm@0.17.0-beta.22, other version of jspm may not work ...
+CAUTION! this repository is not actively maintained.
+I'm waiting for major release of jspm ...

 [README - 日本語版](README-ja.md)

 ### Prerequisite